Medium

 Medicaid pays for breast and cervical cancer screenings.
 Screenings save lives and early detection is your best protection.
 A mammogram is the best way to find breast cancer in its earliest most treatable stage.
 A Pap test and HPV test are the best ways to find cervical cancer early so that it can be treated successfully.

 Medicaid’s Breast or Cervical Cancer Early Detection program covers treatment for breast cancer, cervical cancer, or pre-cancer.
-This program also serves individuals who were enrolled in Women’s Way when they were diagnosed with and needing treatment for breast cancer, cervical cancer, or a pre-cancerous condition related to breast or cervical cancer.
+This program also serves those who were enrolled in Women’s Way when they were diagnosed with and needing treatment for breast cancer, cervical cancer, or a pre-cancerous condition related to breast or cervical cancer.

 To learn more about Medicaid’s Breast or Cervical Cancer Early Detection Program contact: